'STUDENTS’ RIGHTS: School Discipline' Pamphlet

 Without knowing the particulars of any individual case, it is hard to determine whether an attorney should be consulted.
 A general rule, however, is that if there is any reason to believe the police are involved, or may become involved, with a school discipline issue, you should get in touch with an attorney as soon as you can.
 An attorney can help protect your child’s rights and will be the most knowledgeable about developing a legal strategy to address the situation.

 If you decide to get an attorney for a suspension hearing, this must be done at your own expense.
-Non-attorney advocates, such as counselors, psychologists, or retired educators, and parent support organizations are an alternative resource that may be able to speak with you about your child’s rights.
+Advocates, such as counselors, psychologists, retired educators, and parent support organizations are another resource that may be able to speak with you about your child’s rights.